vijendra1125/Optical-Character-Recognition/README.md

 * Training a custom CNN end-to-end for random string recognition
 * Reading paragraph from a screenshot.
 Using OpenCV to segment out the characters and a custom CNN to classify charaters.

-> I hope in future I get to do more mini-project to add progress toward more complex ideas.

-> If you would like to contribute then contact me at vijendrasingh003@gmail.com
+> I hope in future I get to do more mini-projects.
+If you would like to contribute then contact me at vijendrasingh003@gmail.com